 Contact Lewis at: email@example.com 317.232.1288

-Michelle oversees the contracts and grants administration, online grants, information technology, human resources, research and assessment, financial management, statewide technical assistance programs, and administrative functions of the agency.
-Michelle assists the Executive Director in planning and development, as well as day-to-day agency management.
+Miah oversees the contracts and grants administration, online grants, information technology, human resources, research and assessment, financial management, statewide technical assistance programs, and administrative functions of the agency.
+She also assists the Executive Director in planning and development, as well as day-to-day agency management.

-Dennis serves as the main administrative support for the agency, but primarily for the Executive Director.
-He supervises all agency logistics for meetings and special events, and assists with contract processing.
-Dennis serves as Ethics Officer, Records Coordinator, and Travel Coordinator for the agency.
-Contact Dennis to schedule an appointment with the Executive Director or with questions regarding agency records, meetings and events.
+Stephanie serves as the main administrative support for the agency, but primarily for the Executive Director.
+She supervises all agency logistics for meetings and special events, and assists with contract processing.
+She also serves as Ethics Officer, Records Coordinator, and Travel Coordinator for the agency.
+Contact Stephanie to schedule an appointment with the Executive Director or with questions regarding agency records, meetings and events.

 Programs and Services

-Kristina oversees and directs the overall delivery of technical and financial assistance by the IAC through grant programs, workshops, and other services statewide.
-She directly supervises the two community development managers in addition to overseeing the Regional Arts Partnership, the Cultural Districts, Traditional Arts Indiana and Arts Midwest.
+Paige oversees and directs the overall delivery of technical and financial assistance by the IAC through grant programs, workshops, and other services statewide.
+She directly supervises the two community development managers in addition to overseeing the Indiana Masterpiece grant program, Regional Arts Partnership, the Cultural Districts, Traditional Arts Indiana and Arts Midwest.

 Sarah Fronczek, Community Development Manager & Arts Education Coordinator

 Sarah plans, organizes and directs the delivery of technical assistance and financial assistance through grant programs, conferences, workshops, and other services statewide.
-Her areas of focus include: Arts Education, Individual Artists, Poetry Out Loud, Poet Laureate, and the Capacity Building Grant Program.
+Her areas of focus include: Arts Education, Individual Artists, Poetry Out Loud, the Poet Laureate.
+She also oversees the PACE (Partnering Arts, Communities & Education) Program.

 Contact Sarah at: email@example.com 317.232.1274